-The assessment was based various drafting summary judgments and oral arguments (Mock hearing) conducted throughout the semester.
-Each case and draft assignments were crafted in the following format: 1) Facts, 2) Issues, 3) Rules, 4) Analysis, and 5) Conclusions, otherwise known as the IRAC approach.
+The assessment used summary judgments and oral arguments (Mock hearing) conducted at the end of the Summer semester.
+Each case and draft assignment was crafted in the following format: 1) Facts, 2) Issues, 3) Rules, 4) Analysis, and 5) Conclusions, otherwise known as the IRAC approach.
 Oral arguments at the end of the semester also constituted a large portion of the students overall grade.